Kong/koko/docs/README.md

 # Koko documentation

-> Note: Koko's documentation is work in progress, if you see an inconsistency or if something doesn't work well for you, please open a Github Issue.
+> Note: Koko's documentation is work in progress, if you see an inconsistency or if something doesn't work well for you, please open a GitHub Issue.

 ## Overview